-TSR1 ELIGIBILITY/LICENCING
+ELIGIBILITY/LICENCING TSR1

-All riders and passengers must hold a current ACU Trials Registration/Membership card or a SACU licence.
+All riders and passengers must hold a current ACU/SACU Trials Registration card.
 Any rider or passenger from another FMN MUST produce a licence issued by their FMN together with start permission and proof of personal accident Insurance.